 The overarching objectives of EU-Iran relations, are based on the Joint Statement from 16 April 2016.
-Areas of cooperation with Iran include: economic cooperation, trade and investment, agriculture, transport, energy and climate change, civil nuclear cooperation, science, research and innovation, education, culture, environment, drugs, migration, humanitarian issues and regional issues.
+Areas of cooperation with Iran include in principle: economic cooperation, trade and investment, agriculture, transport, energy and climate change, civil nuclear cooperation, science, research and innovation, education, culture, environment, drugs, migration, humanitarian issues and regional issues.

-In February 2019 the Council of the EU adopted Conclusions on Iran outlining the EU’s common position on its relationship with Iran, the JCPOA, regional issues and human rights.
+In December 2022 the Council of the EU adopted new Conclusions on Iran outlining the EU’s position on its relationship with Iran, the JCPOA, regional issues and human rights.